 Chris Tracy - Environmental Monitoring and Technology

 Working at a ski mountain in Northern California I gained many years of experience in forestry and delivering land resource management projects.
 After moving to Australia and leaving the ski industry, I wanted to start shaping a new career path.
-I immediately felt the program aligned well with my skills and work experience and would contain subject matter I understood and was interested in.
+I immediately felt the course aligned well with my skills and work experience and would contain subject matter I understood and was interested in.

 The thing I enjoyed most about completing the Certificate IV in Environmental Monitoring and Technology was the deep sense of satisfaction I felt after completing an assignment to a high standard.
 I particularly enjoyed writing essays and reports.
 I think I was always surprised at how much room there was to express myself creatively when compiling the data and information.

-Additionally, the guest speakers and excursions the lecturers scheduled in the timetable contributed immensely to the program's relevance.
+Additionally, the guest speakers and excursions the lecturers scheduled in the timetable contributed immensely to the course's relevance.
 I know the educators worked very hard in coordinating these events and I believe it was worth it.
 I especially enjoyed the lectures given by the Aboriginal Heritage Council members and visiting the waste management facilities in Hume and the Lower Molonglo water treatment facility.